ARIOT11/ARIOT11/README.md

 - Privacy-first architecture
 - Built and tested primarily on Linux

-ARDANG is also where I experiment with architecture, testing, desktop applications and making AI tools actually useful.
+Most of what I learn about architecture, testing and desktop development eventually ends up somewhere inside ARDANG.

 ---

 ## What I'm doing lately

 🐧 Daily-driving Linux
-🧠 Experimenting with local AI
 🔧 Building ARDANG one feature at a time
 🧪 Breaking things, testing them, then fixing them
-📚 Learning mostly by building things I actually want to use

 ---